ViduraErandika/ViduraErandika/README.md

 ![GitHub Profile Views](https://komarev.com/ghpvc/?username=ViduraErandika&color=blue&style=plastic)
-### Welcome to my Git 🙋‍
+### Welcome to my Git 👋

 - 🔭 I’m currently working on Web app development using Angular framework, Mobile app development using Flutter framework and IOT stuff using NodeMCU.
-- 🌱 I’m currently learning as an Undergraduate in University of Moratuwa in Electronics and Telecommunication Department.
+- 🌱 I’m currently learning as an Undergraduate🎓 in University of Moratuwa in Electronics and Telecommunication Department.
 - 💬 Ask me about anything.
 I'll reponse for sure if it's under my knowledge. 😃

 <p align="center">Reach Me Through</p>